 Fishy fact: Leopard Catfish can fast for up to 4 weeks after having a large meal!

-The first of our rays on this list hail from South America and bring with them a fearsome reputation, with many locals thinking of them as deadly – they have a strong sting which they use as a defence against predators.
-These stingrays – from the family Potamotrygon, often called big-eyed rays – can be found in rivers in Colombia, Peru, Bolivia, Brazil, Paraguay, Uruguay and Argentina.
+The first of our rays on this list hail from South America and bring with them a fearsome reputation, with many locals thinking of them as deadly.
+They have a strong sting which they use as a defence against predators.
+These stingrays – from the family Potamotrygon, often called big-eyed rays – can be found in rivers in South America.

 Fishy fact: Its exact colour, and the arrangement and size of the spots can vary significantly, both from individual to individual and depending on location.

 While the Pangasius Catfish is not a shark, its significant size and large, ominous-looking dorsal fin have earned it the nickname Iridescent shark.
 But it’s definitely not a shark.
-Sadly, this river giant is classed as endangered in the wild, with pollution and damage to its natural habitat having caused numbers to decline.
+Sadly, this river giant is classed as endangered in the wild.
+This is due to pollution and damage to its natural habitat having caused numbers to decline.
 These fish are found in Southeast Asia and move upstream during flooding season.

 Fishy fact: Although native to Asia, Pangasius Catfish have been found in South America after accidentally being introduced from illegal farms.

 The second ray on our list also hails from South America, although this one is native to the sandy and muddy river beds of Central Brazil.
 They use the river beds as camouflage during the day before coming out to hunt at night.
 You’ll see straight away where these guys get their name – they have a very distinctive appearance, with a black body covered in bright white spots.